Finding a Job

 The first step in securing employment is identifying your own interests, aptitudes, and vocational goals.
 Realistically look at where you are now, where you've been, and where you hope to be in the future.
 Determine what kind of work you'd like to do and where you would like to do it.
 Honestly evaluate your own strengths and weaknesses as a job candidate and outline your selling points.

 Research Potential EmployersOnce you have determined what kind of work you would like to do, begin researching potential employers.
-You can start by simply creating a list of companies for who you would like to work.
+You can start by simply creating a list of companies for where you would like to work.
 Once you have created the list, begin researching these companies in greater detail.
 The following are resources for helping you locate and research employers:

 Build a Network of Resource People